ngageoint/elasticgeo/gs-web-elasticsearch/doc/index.rst

 Notes and Known Issues
 ----------------------

-- ``PropertyIsEqualTo`` and ``PropertyIsNotEqualTo`` map to an Elasticsearch term post filter, which will return documents that contain the supplied term.
+- ``PropertyIsEqualTo`` maps to an Elasticsearch term post filter, which will return documents that contain the supplied term.
 When searching on an analyzed string field, ensure that the search values are consistent with the analyzer used in the index.
 For example, values may need to be lowercase when querying fields analyzed with the default analyzer.
 See the Elasticsearch term filter documentation for more information.
 - ``PropertyIsLike`` maps to either a query string query post filter or a regexp filter, depending on whether the field is analyzed or not.
 Reserved characters should be escaped as applicable.
 Note case sensitive and insensitive searches may not be supported for analyzed and not analyzed fields, respectively.
 See Elasticsearch query string and regexp filter documentation for more information.
-- Limited support for inner objects is available.
-By default field names will include the full path (e.g. "parent.child.attribute_name"), but this can be changed in the GeoServer layer configuration.

-  - When referencing fields with path elements in GeoServer ``cql_filter``, it may be necessary to quote the name (e.g. ``cql_filter="parent.child.attribute_name"='value'``)
-  - Arrays of objects are not currently supported (only the first element will be used)

-- Date conversions are handled using the date format in the associated type mapping, if present, or ``date_optional_time`` otherwise.
+- Date conversions are handled using the date format from the associated type mapping, or ``date_optional_time`` if not found.
 Note that UTC timezone is used for both parsing and printing of dates.
+- The Elasticsearch ``object`` type is supported.
+By default, field names will include the full path to the field (e.g. "parent.child.field_name"), but this can be changed in the GeoServer layer configuration.

+  - When referencing fields with path elements using ``cql_filter``, it may be necessary to quote the name (e.g. ``cql_filter="parent.child.field_name"='value'``)

-- The Elasticsearch ``nested`` type has not been tested
+- The Elasticsearch ``nested`` type is not supported
+- Circle geometries are not currently supported